-In TeamGantt, there are People and there are Resources.
+In TeamGantt, there are People and there are Labels.
 A person is exactly that.
 An actual person who will be doing some kind of work or have some tasks in a project.

 When you’re a project manager, every minute counts.
 So why waste time building out a bunch of complicated spreadsheets just to keep tabs on a project?